Flipgrid is a video-based tool allows for discussion across digital devices, but in a fun and engaging way that makes it ideal for use in education.

 What's Good About Flipgrid?

-One of the best parts about Flipgrid is the ability to interact using video, like face to face in the real world, but without the pressure of a live classroom.
-Since students are given the space and time to respond when they're ready, it makes educational engagement possible even for more anxious students who might ordinarily feel left out in class.
+One of the best things about Flipgrid is the ability to interact using video, such as face-to-face in the real world, but without the pressure of a live classroom.
+Since students are given the space and time to respond when they're ready, it makes educational engagement possible for even more anxious students who might ordinarily feel left out in class.

 This aspect can help students feel less apprehensive and more empowered to express themselves openly, engaging more deeply with the task.
 Ultimately, that should result in deeper learning and better content recall.